 - You can transfer some or all of your rights to a publisher or other entity.

-- Publishers do not need to own copyright to publish your work, only your license or permission.
+- Publishers do not need to own all copyrights to publish your work, only a license or permission.

 - Use an author addendum (see box below) to customize your publisher agreement.